Rishabh062/projectron-early-startup/README.md

 # What projectron is?

-**I founded *projectron* with vision and aim for helping students who are not able to make major and minor projects during their collage time.**<br>
+**I founded *projectron* with vision and aim for helping students who are not able to make major and minor projects during their college time.**<br>
 ### Why major and minor project?
-**Major and minor projects are very important during collage time and during jobs and interview. <br>At a collage level projects are a part of learning, and at jobs its a matter of interest for recruiter**
+**Major and minor projects are very important during college time and during jobs and interview. <br>At a college level projects are a part of learning, and at jobs its a matter of interest for recruiter**

 ### Best for developers who want to help students.